scikit-hep/uproot5/docs-sphinx/basic.rst

 if the three TBranches ``px1``, ``py1``, ``pz1`` don't entirely fit into their shared cache or individual caches, then none of the data loaded while computing ``p`` will be available to compute ``pt``.
 Small enough caches can guarantee file re-reading, which would be the slowest step in simple calculations like the above.

-On the other hand, if you make the cache(s) large enough to accommodate all the arrays you'll be loading, then you might as well load them entirely into memory (with `uproot4.concatenate <uproot4.behaviors.TBranch.concatenate.html>`__).
+On the other hand, if you make the cache(s) large enough to accommodate all the arrays you'll be loading, then you might as well load them entirely into memory (with `uproot.concatenate <uproot.behaviors.TBranch.concatenate.html>`__).
 Avoiding the overhead of managing lazy batch-loading can only streamline a workflow.

 So when are lazy arrays useful?

 Lazy arrays are especially useful for exploring a large dataset in a convenient way.
 If you don't know which TBranches you will be looking at, lazy arrays save you the upfront cost of reading them all, if that were even possible.
-You can perform calculations interactively without having to set up iterative loops, developing the pieces of a data analysis that will later be incorporated into an efficient loop based on `uproot4.iterate <uproot4.behaviors.TBranch.iterate.html>`__.
+You can perform calculations interactively without having to set up iterative loops, developing the pieces of a data analysis that will later be incorporated into an efficient loop based on `uproot.iterate <uproot.behaviors.TBranch.iterate.html>`__.

 Caching and memory management
 -----------------------------